 3. Internet.
 Not only can students research colleges more efficiently than ever before via the Web, but electronic applications such as Common Application, connected to school guidance departments through Naviance, have made it easy to apply to multiple colleges. (p.
 3-4).
 The Common Application now has over 500 member colleges and universities.

-GLOBAL EDUCATION: In addition to the three factors mentioned by Springer, U.S. colleges also admit a substantial number of international students today.
-According to Open Doors 2014, published by the Institute of International Education (IIE), the overall number of international students in the U.S. has grown 72% in fifteen years, from 514,723 in 1999/2000 to 886,052 in 2013/14.
+Global Education: In addition to the three factors mentioned by Springer, U.S. colleges admit a substantial number of international students today.
+According to Open Doors 2014, published by the Institute of International Education (IIE), the overall number of international students in the U.S. has grown by 72 percent in the past fifteen years, from 514,723 in 1999/2000 to 886,052 in 2013/14.
 Over forty percent of those students are undergraduates.

 The top three places of origin for international students studying in the U.S. are China, India, and South Korea, followed by Saudi Arabia, Canada, Taiwan, Japan, and Vietnam.
 International students are desirable for U.S. colleges and universities not only because of their strong academic performance encouraged by the cultures from which they come, but also because they typically pay full tuition (two-thirds of higher education funding for international students in the U.S. comes from their own families).

 While the presence of international students has the potential to enrich education for all, language and culture barriers continue to create problems.
 In addition to limiting the number of seats for American students, the high, growing percentage of international undergraduates most likely drives up test score norms, inferred from the fact that students from countries such as China and South Korea are top performers on the PISA assessment and U.S. students are average or below.
 Such a challenge certainly should motivate U.S. applicants to practice more diligently for their standardized tests, because the competition is global and fierce.

-Your counselor will mention the above factors to manage expectations, but also will offer the comforting news that there are thousands of accredited four-year colleges.
-As Springer et al point out, “The crunch that drives the newspaper headlines and the anxiety that afflicts many families at college application time…is limited to about one hundred colleges that attract applicants from all over the country and the world and that are the most selective…” (p.
+Your counselor will mention the above factors to manage expectations, but also will offer the reassuring news that there are thousands of accredited four-year colleges in the U.S. As Springer et al point out, “The crunch that drives the newspaper headlines and the anxiety that afflicts many families at college application time…is limited to about one hundred colleges that attract applicants from all over the country and the world and that are the most selective…” (p.
 5).